laskagrzegorz/dataScienceProject/readme.md

 - Encoded label: 4, Original label: Other
 - Encoded label: 5, Original label: Pop
 - Encoded label: 6, Original label: Rock

+It also contains pickle files: scaler_values.pkl which contain function to transform the new data before passing it through the models and label_encoder.pkl to read the encoded output of the models.

+## 1_data/